 Here are our top choices from the review.

 The best travel router is the NETGEAR Nighthawk M1.
 This is one of the fastest and best multi-use travel routers on the market.
-It can turn anything into a fast, secured Wifi network, even a SIM card.
-It’s also a power bank, data sharer, and a media streamer.
+It can turn anything into a fast, secure network, even a SIM card.
+It’s also a power bank, data sharer, and media streamer.
 You can have up to 20 devices all working from the same router, sharing data, anywhere, even at the beach.

 The best travel router on a budget is the GL.iNET GL-AR150 Travel Router.
 This router is tiny, light, compact, and very secure.
 It can turn anything into a secured VPN, even your phone’s 4G signal and it’s just $27.